 Compared to workshops and training for your employees, starting a mentoring program is an affordable way to make a positive impact on your business.
 But it is important to know that successful mentoring programs don’t just happen.
 It takes some investment to start and manage workplace mentorships.

-Tips for starting a workplace mentoring program
+Guidelines for starting a workplace mentoring program

 Successful mentoring programs always begin with a plan or a strategy.
 By setting some goals for your workplace mentoring program, you’ll be defining clear expectations and guidelines for participants.
 Doing this can improve employee satisfaction with the program.
 Here are some tips for getting started.

 Workplace mentoring programs are often started to boost business performance in one way or another.
 There are many ways that you can use a mentoring program to achieve business goals.
 For example, mentoring can be an essential part of the onboarding process.

 Through mentoring software, you can have control over the registration process.
 It can also help speed along the development of your program by setting a deadline for registration, sending out email invitations to potential participants, and promote the program across various company channels.

 Unless you have countless hours to spend manually matching participants, pairing individuals is one of the biggest benefits of a mentoring software.
 Using sophisticated algorithms, Together can analyze participant’s goals and skills to make successful matches.
 You’ll also be able to give mentors and mentees some control over the matching process, which boosts participant satisfaction with the program.

-- Track goals.
 At the beginning of the mentorship, it is important for a mentee to set goals that will guide the interactions with their mentor.
 These individual goals will usually be aligned with the overarching business goals for the mentoring program.
 Software like Together can help track the progress that mentees make towards their goals.
 Tracking goals is done by allowing participants to assess their skills before, during, and after the mentorship.

 Monitoring mentorship activity, satisfaction, and key performance indicators are essential to determine if your program has done what it set out to do.
 Together’s mentoring software has built-in reporting that can make this step easier.
 You’ll be able to see which mentor-mentee pairs are meeting and how often.
 Participants can provide feedback through surveys and skill assessments.
 Tracking insights into your workplace mentoring program can’t get any easier.

 Creating a workplace mentoring program for your organization can be exciting.
 As you define your goals, create successful matches, and track mentorship progress, you’ll be building a culture of mentoring that will have an ongoing and positive impact on your company for the long term.